Manikantasakalabakthula/DataScience_Internship/README.md

-# COGNIFYZ
+# COGNIFYZ TECHNOLOGY
-Data Science Internship Tasks by @COGNIFY Technologies🎉.
+Data Science Internship Tasks by @Cognifyz Technologies🎉.

-Role Data Science Intern❤️💫.
+I Complted All The Levels Of Data Science Internship🥳

-The role I've involved:
-Collecting Data, Cleaning Data, Interpreting Data, and development of data-driven solutions.

-In this the tasks are divided into 3 Levels and each level has 3 Tasks.
+📢There are 3 Levels In This Internship.
+  Every Level Contains 3 Tasks

+It upgrades like basic level to advance level

+The levels and tasks are mentioned below - 👇👇👇

 ## Level-1 Task-1
 **Data Exploration and Preprocessing.**